KansasCityWomeninTechnology/cocktails-worksheets/docs/react/05-fact-display/README.md

 Sometimes, it can be cleaner to express this kind of logic as a _ternary_.
 A ternary is a short-hand way of writing an `if...else` statement.
 You set a condition followed by a question mark (?), then add what you want the code to execute if the condition is truthy.
 You follow this with a colon (:), then write the expression that you want executed if the condition is falsy.

-In our case, inside the return statement for `FactDisplay`,we'll want to end up with the following (note that some of this already exist in the return statement, so BE CAREFUL when you copy and paste!):
+In our case, inside the return statement for `FactDisplay`, we'll want to end up with the following (note that some of this already exist in the return statement, so BE CAREFUL when you copy and paste!):

 {% codeblock copy %}FactDisplay.jsx{% codeblock %}
 ```js